Reactive-Extensions/RxJS/readme.md

 *...is a set of libraries to compose asynchronous and event-based programs using observable collections and [Array#extras](http://blogs.msdn.com/b/ie/archive/2010/12/13/ecmascript-5-part-2-array-extras.aspx) style composition in JavaScript*

-The project is actively developed by [Microsoft Open Technologies, Inc.](https://msopentech.com/), in collaboration with a community of open source developers.
+The project is actively developed by [Microsoft](https://microsoft.com/), in collaboration with a community of open source developers.

 ## The Need to go Reactive ##